Central Europe: Central Europe during World War II

 During World War II, Central Europe was largely occupied by Nazi Germany.
 Many areas were a battle area and were devastated.
 The mass murder of the Jews depopulated many of their centuries-old settlement areas or settled other people there and their culture was wiped out.
 Both Adolf Hitler and Joseph Stalin diametrically opposed the centuries-old Habsburg principles of "live and let live" with regard to ethnic groups, peoples, minorities, religions, cultures and languages and tried to assert their own ideologies and power interests in Central Europe.
 There were various Allied plans for state order in Central Europe for post-war.
-While Stalin tried to get as many states under his control as possible, Winston Churchill preferred a Central European Danube Confederation to counter these countries against Germany and Russia.
+While Stalin tried to get as many states under his control as possible, Winston Churchill preferred a Central European Danube Confederation to counter those countries against Germany and Russia.
 There were also plans to add Bavaria and Württemberg to an enlarged Austria.
-There were also various resistance movements around Otto von Habsburg that pursued this goal.
-The group around the Austrian priest Heinrich Maier also planned in this direction, which also successfully helped the Allies to wage war by, among other things, forwarding production sites and plans for V-2 rockets, Tiger tanks and aircraft to the USA.
-So Otto von Habsburg also tried to detach Hungary from its grasp by Nazi Germany and the USSR.
-There were various considerations to prevent German power in Europe after the war.
-Churchill's idea of reaching the area around Vienna and Budapest before the Russians via an operation from the Adriatic had not been approved by the Western Allied chiefs of staff.
-As a result of the military situation at the end of the war, Stalin's plans prevailed and much of Central Europe came under Russian control.
+There were also various resistance movements around Otto von Habsburg that pursued that goal.
+The group around the Austrian priest Heinrich Maier also planned in that direction, which also successfully helped the Allies to wage war by, among other things, forwarding production sites and plans for V-2 rockets, Tiger tanks and aircraft to the United States.
+Otto von Habsburg tried to relieve Austria, Czechoslovakia, Hungary and northern Yugoslavia (particularly the territories of present-day Croatia and Slovenia) from German and Soviet influence and control.
+There were various considerations to prevent German and Soviet power in Europe after the war.
+Churchill's idea of reaching the area around Vienna before the Russians via an operation from the Adriatic had not been approved by the Western Allied chiefs of staff.
+As a result of the military situation at the end of the war, Stalin's plans prevailed and much of Central Europe came under Soviet control.